RobinBrouwer/gritter/README.markdown

 	<%= include_gritter_and_jquery %>

+You can pass extra arguments to these functions to set the default options for gritter.

+	:fade_in_speed => "medium"            # => Allows you to set the fade-in-speed.
+Can be string or integer (in ms).
+	:fade_out_speed => 1000               # => Allows you to set the fade-out-speed.
+Must be an integer (in ms).
+	:time => 8000                         # => Allows you to set the time the notification stays.
+Must be an integer (in ms).

 ## Usage

-To use gritter just use the following helper:
+There are several helpers you can use with gritter.
+All of them print out javascript code without script-tags.

+	add_gritter
+	remove_gritter
+	extend_gritter

+To add the script-tags we added another function called 'js'.
+It allows you to easily add script-tags around your javascript.
+It can be used in combination with gritter, but also other javascript you want to output.
+It automatically adds a semicolon (;) at the end of the script-tag, so you don't have to worry about that.

+### add_gritter

+The add_gritter helper allows you to add a gritter notification to your application.
+It works like this in the link_to_function helper:

-	<%= gritter("This is a notification just for you!") %>
+	<%= link_to_function "Notify", add_gritter("This is a notification just for you!") %>

-The gritter helper allows you to easily set the text for the notification.
+The add_gritter helper allows you to easily set the text for the notification.
 When you want to change the title, just pass the :title argument to the helper:

-	<%= gritter("This is a notification just for you!", :title => "Please pay attention!") %>
+	<%= link_to_function "Notify", add_gritter("This is a notification just for you!", :title => "Please pay attention!") %>

 There are many more arguments you can pass to the helper: